mnemnion/orb/doc/md/notes/orb.md

 that's normally kept closed.
 If you're doing something fancy you might have a long header of imports and configs that you don't want to look at all the time.

-Honestly not sure I'm going to bother implementing this part.
-Late in the game if ever.